incu6us/goimports-reviser/README.md

   -format
         Option will perform additional formatting.
 Optional parameter.
   -imports-order string
         Your imports groups can be sorted in your way. std - std import group;
         general - libs for general purpose;
         company - inter-org or your company libs(if you set '-company-prefixes'-option, then 4th group will be split separately.
-In other case, it will be the part of general purpose libs); project - your local project dependencies.
+In other case, it will be the part of general purpose libs);
+        project - your local project dependencies.
-        Optional parameter. (default "std,general,company,project") -list-diff
+        Optional parameter. (default "std,general,company,named,project") -list-diff
         Option will list files whose formatting differs from goimports-reviser.
 Optional parameter.
   -output string